Schedule a Free Demo

 Asset Locations Live in Spreadsheets, PDFs, and People’s Heads

 Buried valves, rooftop equipment, distribution panels, and remote pump stations get tracked in a spreadsheet, a PDF drawing, or the institutional memory of a long-tenured technician.
-When that person retires or leaves, the location knowledge leaves with them. eWorkOrders pins every asset to a GPS coordinate that lives in the CMMS — location knowledge is in the system, not in someone’s head.
+When that person retires or leaves, the location knowledge leaves with them. eWorkOrders pins any asset to a GPS coordinate that lives in the CMMS — location knowledge is in the system, not in someone’s head.

 A Standalone GIS That Drifts Out of Sync with the CMMS